artis3n/nextcloud-ansible/README.md

 Usage: `[FILE=somewhere/else] make ecdh`

 Will generate a file at `files/secrets/nginx/ecdhparam.pem` by default.
 You can change the file path by specifying a `FILE` environment variable.

+## Contributions

+If you would like to contribute to this repo, fork the project and submit a pull request with your changes to `dev`.